KartoffelChipss/LifeStealZ/README.md

   viewheartsOther: "&c%player% &7currently has &c%amount% &7hearts!"
   heartconsume: "&7You got &c%amount% &7hearts!"
   heartconsumeCooldown: "&cYou have to wait before using another heart!"
+  recipeNotCraftable: "&cThis item is not craftable!"
+  altKill: "&cPlease don't kill alts!
+This attempt has been logged!"
 ```
 </details>